cask/servant/README.md

 This will create a directory called `servant`.
 To serve packages, simply add `.el` or `.tar` files to the `servant/packages` directory.

-Before starting the server, the index needs to be built:
+If you have lots of packages and need to boost performance, build the index manually.
+If you don't, the index will be built automatically at runtime.

 ```sh
 $ cask exec servant index